heidekrueger/heidekrueger/README.md

 ## My Stack

-I'm passionate about (and have long-term professional experience) the following frameworks:
+I'm passionate about (and have several years of professional experience in) the following frameworks:

-* `pytorch` for deep learning (and other GPU-accelerated scientific computing).
+* `pytorch` for deep learning -- and GPU-accelerated scientific computing in general.
 * The `tidyverse` in `R` for data analysis, vizualisation and statistical programming, as well as `mlr3` and `tidymodels` for meta-ml in R.
 * `python` for general software development.

 In the past, I've also worked on deep learning with `TensorFlow` and `keras`, Big Data with `spark` and `scala`, built Dashboards and data-centric WebApps using `Tableau` or `RShiny`, and written general-purpose code in `Java`, `C#` and `C++`, as well as some simulations with `MATLAB`.
-I know my way around a `Unix` system and `git`, as well as the `GitHub`/ `GitLab` workflows and CI tools (especially `GitLab CI`).
-I have worked extensively with RDBMSs (`MySQL`, `Postgres`, `MS SQL`, `Oracle`).
-I also have a fairly good overview of cloud computing resources (especially in the `AWS` and `Azure` ecosystems).
+I know my way around `Unix` systems and `git`, I strive to follow DevOps best practices, and I'm familiar with `GitHub`/ `GitLab` workflows and CI tools (especially `GitLab CI`).
+I have also worked extensively with RDBMSs (`MySQL`, `Postgres`, `MS SQL`, `Oracle`), and the cloud (mostly on AWS (EC2, S3, R53, AWS-CLI, SES, SageMaker, Lambda), but also some Azure).

-I would love to check out the following cool technologies in more detail, but haven't yet had a chance to work with them extensively: `JAX` for differential programming; the `julia` project for statistical computing.
+Some technlogies I would love to check out in more detail, but haven't yet had a chance to work with extensively: `JAX` for differential programming; the `julia` project for statistical computing.

 ### If you're a potential employer who wants to see my code:

-Most of my current coding projects live in private repositories over on https://gitlab.lrz.de/heidekrueger, but I'm hoping to release more of them here soon.
-My primary programming project in my PhD research (together with my collaborators) is _bnelearn_, a python package for equilibrium learning (and evaluation) in auctions.
-An initial public version (containing minimal code to reproduce results in our recent _Nature Machine Intelligence_ publication) is available [here](https://github.com/heidekrueger/bnelearn), but that repo currently lacks documentation for political reasons.
-We will release a full version with a high-level user API and complete documentation very soon™.
+A good start would be `bnelearn`, I python library for equilibrium computation in Bayesian games that I originally developed during my PhD, and that I now maintain together with multiple collaborators.
+The library has enabled research that has appeared in journals such as _Nature Machine Intelligence_, the _INFORMS Journal on Computing_, and AI conferences like AAMAS and AAAI.
+You can find the latest public release at https://gitlab.lrz.de/heidekrueger.

 In the meantime, I encourage you to also check out [my solutions](https://github.com/heidekrueger/f00b4r-Challenge) ot Google's semi-secret foo-bar recruiting challenge, that I recently finished.
 (Levels 4.1 and 4.2 are a good place to start.)